 Diamond clarity grading is determined using the GIA system which takes into consideration the diamond size, nature, diamond color, position and the number of clarity characteristics detectable under 10x magnification.
 Grading is determined on a case by case basis and one stone’s clarity grade doesn’t always come down to the same factor as that of another.

 The GIA system was developed to protect the consumer and to ensure that all jewelers can communicate effectively when grading a natural or lab diamond by using the same terminology.

 Most importantly, the clarity scale allows consumers to buy fine jewelry with confidence.

 Which GIA Diamond Clarity Is the Best?

 Inclusions and blemishes are not necessarily flaws.
 Almost no diamond is perfect and most gemologists see a stone’s inclusions as identification tools to help separate natural diamonds from synthetic ones.
 That being said, some diamond clarities are more preferred over others.

 While it may seem like a no-brainer that Internally Flawless diamonds and Flawless diamonds are best, that’s not necessarily the case.
 Yes, these stones have almost no inclusions, but they are incredibly rare and incredibly expensive.
 You’ll pay far more for a larger carat IF or FL diamond than you would for a gem with microscopic inclusions.

-If you're on a budget, a diamond in the VS1 or VS2 category is a great option as they reveal no inclusions to the naked eye and come at a much more affordable price.
+If you’re on a budget, a diamond in the VS1 or VS2 category is a great option as these VS diamonds reveal no inclusions to the naked eye and come at a much more affordable price.
 The Slightly Included range is also a good choice.
-Bonus: opting for a stone with a lower clarity rating often means you can amp up the carat size.
+Bonus: opting for a stone with a lower clarity rating often means you can amp up the diamond carat size.